×

 {

-// pivot element selected as right most element in array each time
+// pivot selected as right-most element

 pivot = arr[high];

-for (j = low; j <= high- 1; j++)
+for (j = low; j <= high - 1; j++)

 {